fzxgao/fomo/README.md

 - Modular architecture for easy extension

 ## Installation
+### Dependencies
+Fomo depends on WarpTools and Dynamo.

 Clone the repository and install the required dependencies:
 ```bash
 pip install -r requirements.txt